-Had his protest been accepted, his arch enemy Schumacher would have started in pole position:
+If the protest had been accepted, Michael Schumacher would have started in pole position:

-"I do not care what would have happened.
+"I don’t care what would have happened.
 It is a question of sportsmanship.
 From now on, I will not tell my driver to slow down anymore when the yellow flags are out".

-Dennis is pissed off and does not accept what the stewards say in their press statement.
-They attribute the improvement of the lap times due to the rapid track improvements.
-In addition, they add that the cars slowed down enough in the sector of the track where the yellow flags were being shown.
-A justification that Schumacher already anticipated many hours prior:
+Dennis does not accept what it is written in the FIA press statement.
+The stewards believe that the faster lap times were due to the rapid track improvements.
+In addition, they state that the cars slowed down enough in the sector of the track where the yellow flags were being waved.
+It is a justification that Schumacher already anticipated beforehand:

 "If the track dries up, you are of course more rapid.
 We will not be able demonstrate that we lifted off but nobody can prove otherwise".

-The malignant view Dennis’ shouting as a protection for the defeat suffered against Williams.
-The latter is close to overtake the Woking team for 2nd, by monopolizing the front row.
-The last time Williams were 1-2 after qualifying was a month ago at Hockenheim.
-The McLaren protest could have changed this.
-Fortunately for them, it did not happen.
-Montoya rants:
+The malignant view Dennis’ ire as a way to protect the team from defeat.
+Williams can now try to overtake McLaren for 2nd place in the constructors’ standings, after monopolizing the front row.
+The last time that Williams started 1-2 was at the German Grand Prix in Hockenheim.
+The McLaren protest could have changed this result.
+Fortunately for the Grove-based team, it did not happen.
+Montoya later rants:

 "Beating the two Schumacher brothers is always exciting".

-Ralf is using the new chassis, whilst you had to make do with the old one:
+Ralf has the new chassis whilst you had to use the old one:

-Sunday 2nd September 2001.
-In the morning warm-up session, the Ferrari driver dominates on a dry asphalt, with a 1'49"495, ahead of 2nd placed Mika Hakkinen.
+Schumacher dominates the Sunday warm-up session on a dry asphalt, setting a 1'49"495 lap time.
+Mika Hakkinen is 0.095 seconds slower than Michael.
 Ralf Schumacher has the 4th fastest time.
-Barrichello finishes in 10th place, whilst Coulthard is only 12th fastest.
-The session has a frightening moment involving Fernando Alonso.
-The Spanish driver is the protagonist of a scary incident, completely destroying his Minardi car.
-Alonso loses control at the exit of Stavelot corner and violently hits the left-hand side of the barriers.
-The Minardi goes through the track again before stopping on the grass of the right side of the circuit.
-The Spanish driver is luckily unscathed and can start the race a couple of hours later.
-The weather forecast rules out the rain for the race, unlike qualifying.
+Barrichello is 10th while Coulthard is only 12th fastest.
+Fernando Alonso is involved in a frightening and scary incident, which completely destroys the Minardi car.
+The Spaniard loses control of the PS01 car at the exit of the Stavelot corner, which violently hits the left side of the barriers.
+The Minardi driver goes through the track before stopping on the grass of the right side of the circuit.
+Fernando is luckily unscathed and is declared fit enough to start the race.
+Unlike qualifying, the weather forecast does not predict rain for the race.
 Innocent dark clouds are in the sky.

 "Burti is conscious".

 "I am proud to be the most successful driver in the history of Formula 1.
-The statistics usually do not have the first priority but it really does mean something to me to have this number on my count.
-I am very delighted about this but I will be much more delighted sitting one day on the sofa, retired, and I have a cigar and beer in hand and think about it".
+The statistics doesn’t have the first priority but it does mean something to me, to have this number on my count.
+Actually, I am very delighted about this but I will be much more delighted sitting one day on the sofa, retired, and I have a cigar and beer in hand and think about it".

 "Those who know me know that I will never stop fighting.
 Even when I play football, I try to do my best.
 There are no particular secrets, I like to win.
 I enjoy winning and that is it.
 What is good is winning the championship with a victory in Hungary and now we have had another race win here.
 A lot of people think we would take it easy but we are not.
 Doing it here so close to my home is an extra satisfaction.
 This is our year.
 Ferrari is dominating.
 Let’s hope to dominate for a long time".

-It is not exciting for the other driver to always see you ahead:
+It is not exciting for the other drivers to always see you ahead:

 "I did not enjoy myself either.
 At the end there was too much chaos, with two starts and Burti’s incident.
 It was important to stay calm.
 I was able to build up a very big lead, have a clear race and I am delighted with the result.
 It was probably too boring for them".

-You should thank the Williams team for having such a disastrous getaway at the beginning.
-First Montoya, then your brother Ralf:
+You should thank the Williams team for the disastrous start:

 "I did not really notice what happened to him when we left the grid.
 I then saw his car in the mirrors jacked up.
 I was thinking 'what's wrong' and I went on the radio but I knew it was too late for him.
 I feel sorry for him.
 I would have liked for him to be on the podium with him.
 I think the guy next to me, Fisichella, made an amazing start.
 I do not know which position he came from but he almost overtook me.
 In the end, he blocked the others allowing to escape".

-You made a mistake that could have ruined your race.
-You finished in the gravel at one point:
+You made a mistake at Stavelot that could have ruined your race:

-This is your 5th victory at Spa, ten year after you debut.
-This day could have been ruined by Burti’s incident:
+This is your 5th victory at Spa, in a place where you debuted ten years ago.
+However, Burti’s incident could have been ruined the day: